Phase 1A Frequently Asked Questions

 When will Titan be implemented?

 Our implementation approach is to roll out Titan in three phases.
 The first will be Service Planning, followed by Service Tracking and Billing, and then Protection from Harm.
 At this time we do not have hard dates defined.
 We are currently developing a detailed schedule that is inclusive of all activities required to implement the Service Planning phase.
 When that schedule is completed and specific dates are known, we will communicate them to you.
-We are targeting the first quarter of calendar year 2014 for the first phase, second quarter of 2014 for the second phase and the third quarter of 2014 for the last phase.
+We are targeting the Spring of 2014 for the first phase, second quarter of 2014 for the second phase and the third quarter of 2014 for the last phase.

 What is a phased approach?